SUMMARY

 Location : Agra

-Rise early to catch the morning sun and a train to Agra (approximately 3 hours).
-The city alternated with Delhi as the capital of the Moghul Empire, and it still grips to its glory days, inextricably linked with the most famous of India’s rulers.
-When you arrive, take some time to relax after the early start until mid-afternoon, before heading out to see the city’s big hitters.
-Agra’s not just all about the Taj Mahal, it’s also home to one of the finest looking forts in India, a Friday Mosque and royal tombs.
-Sitting along the banks of the Yamuna River, Agra Fort is part stronghold, part palace and part prison.
-Built in 1565 by Emperor Akbar, it was converted to a palace by Emperor Shah Jahan, and it eventually became his jail when he lost power.
+Rise early to catch a train to Agra – the city was the capital of the Moghul Empire and has heaps of things to see, like one of the Seven Wonders of the World!
+When you arrive, take some time to relax, before heading out to see the city.
+Agra’s not just all about the Taj Mahal, it’s also home to one of the finest looking forts in India – sitting along the banks of the Yamuna River, Agra Fort is part stronghold, part palace and part prison.
 Enter the dark red sandstone fort by crossing the (now empty) crocodile-infested moat.
-Search through throne rooms and tiny but incredibly decorated mosques and climb to the top to get your first tantalising glimpse of the Taj across the river.
+Search through throne rooms and the tiny, decorated mosques, then climb to the top to get your first glimpse of the Taj across the river!
+Tonight, you’re free to relax, explore at your own pace or find some delicious local dinner.

 Day :3